Fanny Wyrick-Flax, m.AmSAT, is an Alexander Technique teacher and flutist in New York City.

 ALEXANDER TECHNIQUE

-Fanny Wyrick-Flax, m.AmSAT, is an AmSAT-certified Alexander Technique teacher.
-She currently teaches Alexander Technique at The Juilliard School and maintains a private teaching studio in New York City.
-Her work helps people to access efficiency, coordination, and confidence in their daily lives.
+Fanny Wyrick-Flax is an AmSAT-certified Alexander Technique teacher.
+She teaches Alexander Technique at The Juilliard School and maintains a private teaching studio in New York City.

+Fanny’s work helps people to access efficiency, coordination, and confidence in their daily lives.
 Drawing from her background as a conservatory-trained flutist, Fanny works with performing artists to address and prevent performance-related injuries, cultivate openness and curiosity in the practice room, and tap into balanced fluidity and resonance on stage.

-Fanny attended the Riverside Initiative for the Alexander Technique, a three-year 1600-hour training course accredited by the American Society for the Alexander Technique (AmSAT).
+Fanny attended the Riverside Initiative for the Alexander Technique, a three-year 1600-hour training course approved by the American Society for the Alexander Technique (AmSAT).
 She trained with Nanette Walsh, Lori Schiff, Caren Bayer, and Ariel Carson.

 Fanny teaches private lessons in Manhattan on the Upper West Side.
 For more information about private lessons, or to organize a workshop or presentation near you, use the contact form below.